EgoCogNav: Cognition-aware Human Egocentric Navigation: Experiments

 \subsection{Limitations and Future Work}

 There are several limitations noted.
 First, when salient cues are outside the camera frustum or are heavily occluded, the model operates with partial scene knowledge and degrades performance.
 Future work can incorporate richer 3D/semantic context to improve disambiguation at complex environments.
 Second, we predict a single best trajectory and head sequence, and can utilize generative models to sample a distribution of futures can better capture diverse navigation styles under similar cognitive states.
-Last, this work features uncertainty as main cognitive factor and future work will incorporate additional cognitive/experiential signals such as affect and spatial memory and extend from short-horizon forecasting to hierarchical, longer-horizon planning.
+Third, this work features uncertainty as main cognitive factor and future work will incorporate additional cognitive/experiential signals such as affect and spatial memory and extend from short-horizon forecasting to hierarchical, longer-horizon planning.
+Last, CEN is intended as a first-step dataset for cognition-aware egocentric navigation.
+Future extensions will expand the participant pool, scene diversity, and route types, and incorporate richer annotations such as signage visibility, semantic landmarks, and social dynamics.
+These additions would support stronger analysis of personalization, environment-level difficulty, and assistive navigation policies.